Leonard Cockayne

-Leonard Cockayne CMG FRS (7 April 1855 – 8 July 1934) is regarded as New Zealand's greatest botanist and a founder of modern science in New Zealand.
+Leonard Cockayne CMG FRS (7 April 1855 – 8 July 1934) is regarded as New Zealand's greatest botanist and a founder of Western science in New Zealand.

 Biography

 He was born in Sheffield, England where he attended Wesley College.
 He travelled to Australia in 1877 and shortly moved on to New Zealand where he became established as a botanist.

 In June 1901, he attended the first conference of horticulturists in New Zealand at Dunedin where he presented a paper on the plants of the Chatham Islands and advocated the establishment of experimental plant research stations in New Zealand.
 This helped to establish Cockayne's reputation.

 Cockayne was a member of the 1907 Sub-Antarctic Islands Scientific Expedition.
-The main aim of the expedition was to extend the magnetic survey of New Zealand by investigating Auckland and Campbell Islands but botanical, biological and zoological surveys were also conducted.
-The voyage also resulted in rescue of the castaways of the shipwreck the Dundonald in the Auckland Islands.
+The main aim of the expedition was to extend the magnetic survey of New Zealand by investigating the Auckland and Campbell Islands, but botanical, biological and zoological surveys were also conducted.
+The voyage also resulted in rescue of the castaways of the Dundonald shipwreck in the Auckland Islands.

 Cockayne's major contributions to botany were in plant ecology and in his theories of hybridisation.
 In 1899 he published the first New Zealand account of successional changes in vegetation.
 Between 1897 and 1930 he published 49 papers in the Transactions and Proceedings of the Royal Society of New Zealand.

 He was elected Fellow of the Royal Society in 1912 on the proposal of Sir J. D. Hooker and was awarded the Hector Memorial Medal in that same year.
-In 1914 he was awarded the Hutton Memorial Medal and in 1932 the Veitch Memorial Medal of the Royal Horticultural Society.
+In 1914 he was awarded the Hutton Medal by the Royal Society of New Zealand, in 1928 the Mueller Medal by the Australian and New Zealand Association for the Advancement of Science, and in 1932 the Veitch Memorial Medal of the Royal Horticultural Society.